jojomale/lonesam/README.md

-Compute and view longterm spectrograms and amplitude levels of seismic data.
+A Python Package to compute and view longterm spectrograms and amplitude levels of seismic data.

 Purpose
 ===============